C section recovery can be scary. In fact many women say they’re flat out scared of c section recovery. Why?

-I’m no stranger to c section recovery- the good, the bad, and the ugly.
+I’m no stranger to c section recovery- the good, the bad, and the ugly. (read more about my c section experiences by clicking here).
 In my experience the first 48 hours post cesarean delivery are often the most intense and painful.

 I am not a doctor or a medical professional.
 I am a mom who has recovered successfully twice from a cesarean delivery.
 This advice is based solely on my personal experience after a c section and should not replace advice given to you by your doctor or care provider.

 Finishing the Cesarean Delivery:

 Once the baby is delivered you will remain in the operating room to finish surgery.
 Believe it or not, getting the baby out is the short part!
 The longer part of surgery is putting you all back together.

 If you and the baby are doing well you will might be able to hold baby on your chest while the surgeons close (which takes around 45 minutes to an hour assuming everything goes okay).